morganrivers/ClockifyAutomation/README.md

 You can find both `alert_user_if_aw_not_running.py` and `backup_aw.sh` in the scripts/ folder in this repository.
 These are specific to i3 but can be modified for other use cases.
 Other methods of startup, checking, and backups can also accomplish similar results.

+# Status and note on fair usage of the software.
+The software is in alpha right now, and is intended for those using linux and with some knowledge of python.
+Some adaptation would be needed for other operating systems.
+The software is privacy protecting, and empowering the contractor rather than the agency employing the contractor.
+It is a violation of the LICENSE of this software if the usage of it, or derivative works, are enforced, conditional, or otherwise compulsory.